Professional Photographer DC, MD, VA

 For small, delicate products, such as jewelry, you want the entire piece to be in focus.
 There is a method to doing this that only a commercial photographer understands.
 Shooting your piece so every stone shines, and every area is tack sharp cannot be done just because you sit next to a window, and shoot in a natural light scenario.

-Photographer who feels how to show your products vision
+Professional Photographer who feels how to show your products vision

 When I photograph products I have to feel my vision of what to include in the sales message.
 I keep tweaking and thinking about the message and what to include with the products.
 You want to include enough elements to share your message, but not too many that it looks cluttered.
 Once it feels right then I begin shooting.
 This is what makes me a professional.

 I use proven photography techniques that show your commercial products with deep, rich colors, and tap into my unique feeling to make your products pop in the frame.
 Sometimes I use clean even lighting and sometimes I choose a more dramatic, colorful lighting.
 It depends how the product feels.